Price

 Laundry

-Please note that you will be on the move a lot, and as such there will not be a lot of time for same-day laundry service.
-Please ask your guide to arrange if any laundry needs to be done so that they can advise or make arrangements for you.
-Most travelers on this trip find that Swakopmund and Windhoek are convenient places to get their washing done, though facilities are available as well in Cape Town and Victoria Falls.
+Please note that you will be on the move a lot, and there will therefore not be a lot of time for same-day laundry service.
+Please ask your guide for advice and assistance if any laundry needs to be done.
+Most travelers on this trip find that Swakopmund and Windhoek are the most convenient places to do laundry, although facilities are also available in Cape Town and Victoria Falls.

 Passports and Visas

-All GEEO trips require that the participant have a valid passport.
+All GEEO programs require that the participant have a valid passport.
 Please see our general FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
-It is your responsibility to double-check the information we provide below by searching here.
+It is your responsibility to double check the information we provide below by searching here.
 For this program, you must have at least 6 empty pages in your passport.
 Namibia, for some unexplained reason, requires that you have 3 empty passport pages.
 That means you might need to apply for a new passport.
 We are not sure if this is actually enforced, but better be safe than sorry.
-ZIMBABWE You need a passport, visa, return ticket, and adequate funds to cover your intended stay in order to enter Zimbabwe.
-If you are traveling to Zimbabwe for tourism, business, or transit, you may obtain a visa at the airports or other border ports-of-entry.
-There is currently no option of getting a Zimbabwean tourist visa in advance through the Zimbabwean Embassy in Washington.
-You can expect to pay $30 USD for a 30-day/single-entry visa.
-We recommend seeing Victoria Falls from both the Zimbabwean and Zambian side.
-You should be able to get a “Kaza” visa on arrival for $50 USD which is good for both Zimbabwe and Zambia.
-IMPORTANT NOTE: If you have purchased a single entry visa upon arrival and then decide to leave Zimbabwe (even for a few hours) you will need to buy another visa to re-enter Zimbabwe.
-In this instance, you should buy a double entry visa upon arrival as it works out cheaper.
-Multiple entry visas cannot be obtained at the port of entry into Zimbabwe.
-You may enter Zimbabwe on a single entry visa and then obtain a multiple entry visa from the town office – but this may take up to 7 working days to be issued.
-Alternatively, a multiple entry visa can be obtained from the Zimbabwe Embassy in your country prior to departure for Zimbabwe.
-BOTSWANA, NAMIBIA, AND SOUTH AFRICA Americans do not need visas for any of these countries for the duration of the stay involved with this tour.
+ZIMBABWE U.S. citizens can be granted a Zimbabwe visa at the port of entry upon payment of the requisite visa fees.
+You can also apply for an eVisa (non-refundable), but it will likely take you more time and effort to obtain an e-visa than a visa upon arrival.
+If you apply for a visa online, you may use "GEEO/G Adventures" as your host name and the hotel's address: "Explorers Village Lodge, Adam Stander Dr, Victoria Falls".
+A single-entry visa is $30 USD, a double-entry visa is $45 USD, and a multi-entry visa is $160.
+We have heard from a traveler that they now charge $50 for the double-entry, but the State Department still lists $45.
+We recommend seeing Victoria Falls from both the Zimbabwean and Zambian side, which would likely necessitate a double- or multi-entry visa.
+You may also find information online about the KAZA Univisa; this visa is no longer being issued to U.S. citizens on a reliable basis after Zambia lifted visa requirements for many countries, including the United States.
+BOTSWANA, NAMIBIA, AND SOUTH AFRICA U.S. citizens do not need visas for any of these countries for the duration of the stay involved with this program.
 Non-Americans should check with their nearest embassy.

 Money Exchange

-The currency in South Africa is the South African Rand (ZAR).
-The South African rand is also an accepted form of payment in Namibia.
-The Namibian currency is the Namibian Dollar (NAD), which is equivalent to the South African Rand.
-In Botswana, you pay with Pula (BWP).
-Zimbabwe uses the US Dollar and South African Rand.
-Each currency can be obtained locally by changing foreign currency or by using ATMs (where available) which will disperse local currency.
-Your tour leader will inform you where you can change money throughout the tour and approximately how much money you will need.
-The easiest foreign currency to exchange for locally for any of the local currencies is the $US; however, the British Pound and Euro may also be exchanged as well.
-For Zimbabwe, we strongly advise that you bring ZAR or USD from your home country or exchange money before the start of the tour, to avoid delays on tour, as it can be difficult to obtain cash at ATMs.
-Please note that due to past problems with forgery, $US notes that are older than the year 2006 are not accepted in Africa.
-Large note ($US 50, $US 100, etc) can be difficult to change in some places but will gain you the best exchange rate.
-If you plan to buy your visas at borders, you will need to bring cash U.S. dollars to pay for these visas.
-Please note you cannot use the local currency or any other currency to buy these visas; they must be purchased in USD.
-Please do not bring Travelers’ checks to Africa.
-They are difficult if not impossible to exchange in many places.
-Visa/Plus system cards are the most widely accepted debit cards. it is harder to find machines Mastercard/Cirrus cards.
-We highly recommend that if you hold a Mastercard, you obtain a Visa card prior to departure and travel with both.
-This is also useful should something unforeseen happen to one of your cards during your travels.
-While there are many ATMs in the major centers, there are no guarantees that your credit or debit cards will actually work in Africa.
-Check with your bank.
-Credit cards can be used in major cities and towns ONLY, but please do not rely on them as a method of payment, because they are generally not widely accepted.
-You should be aware that to purchase products or services on a credit card, a fee of 5%-10% usually applies.
-The majority of our optional activities can also be paid by credit card.
-Your tour leader will advise on these.
+The local currency in South Africa is the South African Rand (ZAR), and the rand is also accepted as a form of payment in Namibia.
+The official Namibian currency is the Namibian dollar (NAD).
+In Botswana, the local currency is the pula (BWP).
+Zimbabwe uses the U.S. dollar and the South African rand.
+As currency exchange rates can fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com.
+We recommend that you obtain cash from ATMs while traveling; they will dispense the local currency.
+We do, however, recommend that you bring at least $200 USD in cash for emergency use or in case you have trouble with the ATMs.
+Major credit cards are accepted in most shops, but you may be charged an international transaction fee; ask your financial institution about their international fees.
+Please note that if you are carrying U.S. dollars, the bills should be in good condition (i.e., not torn, wrinkled, or marked on in any way) and dated recently.
+For Zimbabwe, we strongly advise that you bring ZAR or USD from your home country or exchange money before the start of the tour, as it can be difficult to obtain cash at ATMs.
+Please note that due to past problems with forgery in Africa, USD notes that are older than the year 2006 are not accepted.
+Large note ($50 or $100 USD) can be difficult to exchange in some places but will provide the best exchange rate.
+If you plan to buy your visas at the borders, you will need to bring cash U.S. dollars to pay the visa fees.
+Please note that you cannot use the local currency or any other currency to buy the visas; they must be purchased in USD.
 Please note that in many areas, there may be occasional power-outages when there will be no electricity for hours at a time.
 In addition, ATMs outside of larger centers often run out of cash or can be out of order unexpectedly.
 These factors could affect your ability to access money from ATMs.
 As such, please do not rely on credit or debit cards as your only source of money.
 A combination of foreign currency and debit/credit cards for cash advances is best.
 Always take more rather than less, as you don’t want to spoil the trip by constantly feeling short of funds.
-As currency exchange rates can fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com.

 Tipping

-Tipping is an expected, though not compulsory, component of your tour program.
-The gesture serves as an expression of appreciation for exceptional service, and amounts given are up to your discretion.
-Tipping is one of the most direct ways that you can have a positive economic impact within the African community.
-Although it may not be customary for you, it is an important source of income for those in the tourism industry.
+Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
+Amounts given are up to your discretion.
+Tipping is also one of the most direct ways that you can have a positive economic impact within the local community.
+Although it may not be customary for you, it is an important source of income for those in the tourism industry in Africa.
 Giving a tip should be seen as a formal “thank you,” and the action should in no way be awkward.
-The best method of tipping someone that has served the whole group is to plan in advance, and not rush when it comes to saying goodbye.
-A suggestion would be for each group member to contribute anonymously by putting their tip into an envelope.
-This often works the best and the group should gather to present the gift to the recipient(s), offering their thanks and showing their appreciation.
+The best method of tipping someone who has served your entire group is to plan in advance, and not rush when it comes to saying goodbye.
+A suggestion would be for each group member to contribute anonymously by putting their tip into an envelope, which the tour can present to the recipient(s), offering their thanks and showing their appreciation.
 This method brings the action out into the open, allowing for friendly and appreciative interaction between the group and the recipient(s).
-You may use the following as a guideline, all given in a per person format: Tour leader: $5-8 USD (per day) Local guides: $2-3 USD (per day) Safari Guide/Driver: $2-3 USD (per day) Restaurant Staff: 10-15% of cost of bill Okavango Delta polers: 50-100 BWP (Botswana Pula)
+You may use the following as a guideline: Tour leader: $5-8 USD per day Local guides: $2-3 USD per day Safari Guide/Driver: $2-3 USD per day Restaurant Staff: 10-15% of cost of bill Okavango Delta polers: 50-100 BWP (Botswana pula)

 Vaccinations